 So what can you do instead to keep your house smelling nice?
 Here are a few natural suggestions that will keep the air fresh without polluting it.

-Natural scented candles – if you need a quick burst of fragrance to get rid of bathroom smells, burn a natural scented candle for a few minutes.
+Natural scented candles – if you need a quick burst of fragrance to get rid of cooking or bathroom smells, burn a natural scented candle for a few minutes.
 It will give off a nice fragrance and purify the air as it burns.
 Make sure it is a natural candle of either soy, hemp or beeswax with natural oils.
 Artificial scented candles only add to the chemical overload.
+This Fresh Wave Odor Neutralizing Kitchen Soy Candle, 7-Ounceworks well to neutralise odors and has a mild fresh scent of its own.

 Baking soda – bowls of baking soda placed around the home safely absorb odors.
 Use baking soda for cleaning too to get rid of pet smells.